Eid Al Fitr 2026 staycations deals: UAE and Oman hotel offers for the long weekend | The National

 Al Baleed Resort Salalah by Anantara

-Located in the south of Oman, Al Baleed Resort Salalah by Anantara has a GCC resident offer, with room rates from OMR 130 (Dh1,240) per night, with breakfast included.
+The resort in the south of Oman has a GCC resident offer, with room rates from OMR130 (Dh1,240) per night, inclusive of breakfast.

 Located on the Dhofar coast, the hotel is set on a 250-metre stretch of private beach beside the Unesco-listed Al Baleed Archaeological Park.

-As a part of the GCC residents deal, hotel guests will be entitled to OMR 15 spa credit and OMR 15 dining credit across the resort’s restaurants.
-And guests staying in the resort’s signature pool villas receive OMR 40 resort credit.
+As a part of the GCC deal, guests will be entitled to OMR15 spa credit and OMR15 dining credit.
+Guests staying in the resort’s signature pool villas receive OMR40 resort credit.